kaste/abbrev-autocomplete/README.md

-# Hippie Autocompletion
+# Abbrev-Autocomplete

-Sublime Text 2/3 style auto completion for ST4: cycle through words, do not show popup.
-Simply hit `Tab` to insert completion, hit `Tab` again if you don't like it.
+Sublime Text 2/3 "No-UI" style auto completion for ST4.

+- Abbrev-autocomplete fuzzy completes words.
+Typically you type `fbs<tab>` to complete e.g. `find_by_selector`.
+- Abbrev-autocomplete automatically remembers your preferred completions.
+Basically it maintains a map from typed abbreviations to completed word.
+- You can cycle through completions backwards with `shift+tab`.

 Features: